-Pacheco-Jones also formerly served as Mental Health Promotion and Suicide Prevention Coordinator with Washington State University, State Certified Trainer in Diversity and Social Cognition, Certified Forensic Peer Counselor, Community Health Worker, Whitworth graduate and Masters Candidate in Education with Gonzaga University.
+Pacheco-Jones has served as a Mental Health Promotion and Suicide Prevention Coordinator with Washington State University.
+She is also a State Certified Trainer in Diversity and Social Cognition, a Certified Forensic Peer Counselor, Community Health Worker, and a Whitworth graduate.
+Additionally, she is working on a Master’s degree in Education from Gonzaga University.

 “Between the ages of 12-17, I went through 13 placements in the foster care system, all of which I ran away from and ended up in the streets, where I was forced into human trafficking.
 I aged out homeless, pregnant, and suffering from substance use disorder.
 I struggled to get clean.
 I married, but when my marriage ended in divorce, I relapsed, lost custody of my children, and was back out on the streets.”